The workout that made him the “Quadfather”

 Hack Squats

-The next exercise in Tom Platz’s leg workout is hack squats, which is essentially an inverted leg press where the sled is on your shoulders, which somewhat mimics the high bar squat technique, where your back stays more upright.
-The hack squat puts a lot of stress on the knees and using quality knee sleeves will enhance compression and support
+The next exercise in Tom Platz’s leg workout are hack squats.
+The hack squat is essentially an inverted leg press where the sled sits on your shoulders, a position that somewhat mimics the high bar squat technique, where your back stays more upright.
+Although Tom Platz’s leg workout did not include any lifting gear besides a belt, the hack squat puts a lot of stress on the knees and using quality knee sleeves will enhance compression and support

 To further isolate and put an emphasis on the quads, Platz utilizes a low foot placement and close stance, mimicking that of sissy squat placement.
 And he targets 10-15 reps on this exercise, which is ultimately to failure.